trillek-team/tec/README.md

 ### Part 3 (Unit Tests)
 To generate the unit tests, follow the same instructions from before, but set to true the flag BUILD_TESTS_TEC

+## Clang Format
+The follow docker script will setup a docker container that will run clang format.
+`docker build -t clang-format-lint github.com/DoozyX/clang-format-lint-action`
+### Windows
+Run the following on windows to format all source files in the src dir `docker run -it --rm --workdir /src -v ${pwd}:/src clang-format-lint --clang-format-executable /clang-format/clang-format11 -r -i true .`
+### Linux
+Run the following on windows to format all source files in the src dir `docker run -it --rm --workdir /src -v $(pwd):/src clang-format-lint --clang-format-executable /clang-format/clang-format11 -r -i true .`